ropensci-review-tools/autotest/README.md

 #> Warning: Function [ExpStat] errors on list-columns when submitted as X
 #>   Error message: unimplemented type 'list' in 'orderVector1'
 #> function [ExpStat] issued a Warning: Chi-squared approximation may be incorrect
+#> Warning: Function [ExpStat] returns different values when assumed int-valued parameter [Y] is submitted as double.
+#>  Error message: different classes when submitted as YChi-squared approximation may be incorrect
 #> Warning: Function [ExpStat] errors on list-columns when submitted as Y
 #>   Error message: unimplemented type 'list' in 'orderVector1'
 #> function [ExpStat] issued a Warning: Chi-squared approximation may be incorrect
+#> Parameter [valueOfGood] of function [ExpStat] is assumed to a single character, but is case dependent
+#> Parameter valueOfGood of function [ExpStat] is assumed to a single character, but does not match arguments to expected values
 #> Function [ExpStat] issued a Warning: Chi-squared approximation may be incorrect
 #> ✖ ExpStat
 ```